kshittijagrawal/Geocoding/README.md

 * Clean/Process data
 * Analyze/Visualize data

-**Gathering Data** from a network is often
+**1) Gathering Data** from a network is often
   - *Slow* because we may have 100s or maybe 1000s of data to be retrieved over a network.
   - *Restartable* because since our code may take time to retrieve all the data, it may sometimes enter sleep mode or    even crash.
   - *Limited* because obviously sometimes APIs may have rate limit attached to them.

-**Cleaning/Processing data** which we might have stored in a database is the second step.
+**2) Cleaning/Processing data** which we might have stored in a database is the second step.
 This is bcause the data we retrieved over the network in the first place may be raw or might contain some flaws.

-**Analyzing/Visualizing data** we finally cleaned up is the final step.
+**3) Analyzing/Visualizing data** we finally cleaned up is the final step.
 Here we create one, maybe more scripts to perform all the analysis on the cleaned-up data finally stored in the database.
 We may further use JavaScript or HTML to perform visualization.

 ### Workflow